 How is Bulgarian Rakia Made?

 Rakia is unique because it can be distilled from just about any fruit.
 It typically comes from grapes, plums, and apricots in Bulgaria.
 However, some areas also add walnuts, honey, and herbs to add to the taste.
 Typically, it is distilled in a large still, familiar to a moonshine still.
-As mentioned, personal skills are used in many homes, and their essential action is close enough to major manufacturers to compare for taste.
+As mentioned, personal stills are used in many homes, and their essential action is close enough to major manufacturers to compare for taste.

 Grape rakia is often broken down by the various methods used to ferment this drink.
 For example, some brewers may use fermented grape musts, which produce a different flavor than the juice from grape skins or the grape itself.
 White grapes are typically the most common, as they are the most aromatic and tasty.
 These include muscac, dimyat, misket, and sauvignon blanc grapes.
 This method produces a wine distilled in dzhibiri or copper stills.